'Do Not Travel To Haiti,' U.S. Tells Citizens, Citing Violent Unrest

 The unrest follows similar scenes last July, when deadly clashes and large protests brought the resignations of the prime minister and more than a dozen Cabinet members.
 That crisis was sparked by fury over a spike in gas prices, after the government agreed to let fuel prices rise as part of economic reforms set by the International Monetary Fund.

-Last month, Haiti took a surprising stand against Venezuela's current government, joining the U.S. in refusing to recognize the legitimacy of Nicolas Maduro's new term as president, in a vote at the Organization of American States.
+Last month, Haiti took a surprising stand against Venezuela's current government, joining the U.S. in refusing to recognize the legitimacy of Nicolás Maduro's new term as president, in a vote at the Organization of American States.
 It was a stark reversal of Haiti's stance one year earlier, as Haiti Liberte reported.

 Haiti has kept fuel prices artificially low since 2010, trying to ease the pressures of recovering from that year's earthquake.
 But when the government abruptly tried to raise them — seemingly hoping to use an engrossing match during last year's World Cup as a distraction — the public acted out.
 The decision was quickly reversed, but Moise's political crisis has continued.